Ramsey, Cambridgeshire: Culture and community

 Ramsey Rural Museum is in 17th-century farm buildings on Wood Lane.
 It is a small museum dedicated to the history of rural Fenland life.

 Original historical documents relating to Ramsey, including the original church parish registers, local government records, maps, photographs, and records of Ramsey manor (held by the Fellowes family, Lords de Ramsey), are held by Cambridgeshire Archives and Local Studies at the County Record Office in Huntingdon.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sandy Heath TV transmitter.
 Local radio stations are BBC Radio Cambridgeshire, Heart East, Greatest Hits Radio East, Star Radio and HCR FM, a community based radio station.
 The Hunts Post is the town's local weekly newspaper.

 Events

 The custom of ringing a pancake bell on Pancake Day was revived in 1891.

-Every year, over the August Bank Holiday weekend, the town is home to 1940s Ramsey, one of Britain's biggest living history events.
-The event was held at RAF Upwood until 2011 and is now held at The Camp, Wood Lane.
-It raises funds for several local charities and is dedicated to recreating the sights and sounds of the 1940s.
-It features living history re-enactors, period dancing, food, exhibitions and trade stands.
+Every year, over the August Bank Holiday weekend, the town is home to 1940s Ramsey, a living history event.